-While some women decide to get breast implants on a whim, most of us have been envisioning our new breasts for years before we actually schedule our breast surgery.
-And let me be the first to say that it's completely normal to have reservations and concerns as you think about getting an augmentation.
+While some women decide to get breast implants on a whim, most of us have been envisioning our new breasts for years before we actually schedule our breast augmentation.
+And let me be the first to say that it's completely normal to have reservations and concerns as you think about getting a breast augmentation.

 Today, let's chat about a very common (and totally legit!) question that many of us have: